 What about ray tracing and AI?

-It’s tough to tell how many future games will support a given feature.
-And plenty of promising graphics tech has failed to gain widespread adoption in the past (see Nvidia’s 3D Vision or PhysX).
-You should make your buying decisions based primarily on the performance and features a card can deliver to you today, but it never hurts to be future-proof especially when you’re spending several hundred dollars (or more) on a high-end card.
+It's tough to tell how many future games will support a given feature.
+Plenty of promising graphics tech has failed to gain widespread adoption in the past (see Nvidia's 3D Vision and PhysX).
+You should make your buying decisions based primarily on the performance and features a card can deliver to you today, but it never hurts to be future-proof especially when you're spending several hundred dollars (or more) on a high-end card.
+Plus, as noted above, the next-generation PlayStation 5 and Xbox Series X consoles will support ray tracing, meaning it's likely to see a lot more use in 2021 and beyond.

 Reference Card or Third Party Design?

-Even after you decide what GPU you’re after (say, for example, an AMD Radeon RX Vega 64 like the cards in the image above), you’ll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
-Nvidia makes and sells its own cards under the Founders Edition moniker, but AMD licenses its reference design to other manufacturers.
-Both company's GPUs appear in third-party cards from several different vendors.
+Even after you decide what GPU you're after (say, for example, an RTX 2060 Super like the cards in the image above), you'll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
+Nvidia makes and sells its own cards under the Founders Edition moniker for higher end models, while AMD licenses its reference design to other manufacturers.
+Both companies' GPUs appear in third-party cards from several different vendors.

 More expensive third-party cards will have elaborate coolers, extra fans, and often higher clock speeds, but they can also be more expensive than the reference card.
 And overclocking gains are often minimal (with gains of just a few FPS, particularly at higher resolutions).
 That said, beefier cooling can often translate to cooler, quieter operation, which can be important given that high-end graphics cards are usually the noisiest, most heat-generating parts in a PC build.
 For much more on this discussion, see our Graphics Card Face-Off: Founders Edition or Reference GPUs vs 3rd-Party Design feature.